fabric/fabric/doc/site/community.md

 -----------

 Fabric, as a project, is featured on a number of different web sites for various purposes.
-The most notable listed here:
+The most notable are listed here:

 * **[Project Home](https://savannah.nongnu.org/projects/fab/)** <br />
 This is the home-base for the Fabric project.
 Not terribly much to see,